Aishwary2004Gupta/MicCam-Monitor/README.md

 3. Below the video stream, an audio visualizer will display the real-time audio levels from your microphone.

 4. **Optional**: Use the checkbox to enable or disable noise suppression.
 When enabled, it reduces unwanted background noise for clearer audio.

+## Code Overview

+- **`index.html`**: Contains the HTML structure, including the video element for webcam display, a canvas for the audio visualizer, and a checkbox for toggling noise suppression.
+- **`index.js`**: Contains the JavaScript logic for accessing webcam and microphone, processing audio, drawing the audio visualizer, and applying noise suppression based on user input.